Thursday, August 31, 2017

 Which the president actually did, of course, from his first comments on the mess in Charlottesville.

-Moments later, Rick Santorum, replying to a young black woman who had denounced embedded and entrenched racism in this country, systemic racism, mass incarceration, and income inequality (by race?), rejected that all whites are "somehow racist," as well as the idea of "systemic racism."
+Moments later, Rick Santorum, replying to a young black woman who had denounced embedded and entrenched racism in this country, systemic racism, mass incarceration, and income inequality (by race?), Nina Turner of Our Revolution, rejected that all whites are "somehow racist" (as did she), as well as the idea of "systemic racism."

 I turned it off at that point, not waiting for him to get to income inequality and mass incarceration.

-He was stumbling over his words and she was trying to interrupt in rather chastising tone.
+He was stumbling over his words and she was aggressively trying to interrupt in rather a hostile tone.

 If they don't want that and they don't want to risk what could happen as a result they need to make the NKs abandon their nuclear project.